jeyong/cleanflight/docs/Board - Maru.md

 # Board - Maru

+Maru is the first flight controller board for Cleanflight.
+It supports all the latest Cleanflight features.
+Purchasing board directly from Maru helps fund Cleanflight development.

-The Maru target supports all Maru hardware revisions.
+The Maru target supports Maru hardware revisions.
 Maru hardware revisions may have issues, if found please report via the [github issue tracker](https://github.com/cleanflight/cleanflight/issues).

 ## Serial Ports